sterlux/ML_HousePrediction/ReadMe.md

 After following these steps, you should have your environment set up and ready.

-This project was created for academic purposes.
+This project was created for academic purposes by:

 Selene Solís
 (selene.solis@cetys.edu.mx)